MarcioPorto/movie-recommender/README.md

 This is a simple script for a movie recommender system using Apache Spark.

+This is my version of the code on [this](https://www.udemy.com/the-ultimate-hands-on-hadoop-tame-your-big-data/) Udemy course.

 ## Download data

 I am using the [MovieLends 100K Dataset](https://grouplens.org/datasets/movielens/100k/) for this project.
 Click the previous link and download the data.
 Once you unzip the contents, create a folder called `ml-100k`.
 Move the `u.data` and `u.item` files inside of that new folder.